mherrmann/helium/README.md

 pip install helium
 ```

-Otherwise - hi!
+Otherwise - Hi!
 I would recommend you create a virtual environment in the
 current directory.
 Any libraries you download (such as Helium) will be placed
 there.
 Enter the following into a command prompt: